 The University Police Department has an excellent working relationship with all local law enforcement agencies, which assures the delivery of professional police services.
 The Florida Department of Law Enforcement and other state and federal agencies are available to assist upon request.
-Communication and coordination with all area law enforcement agencies are maintained on a 24hour basis via computer networks, such as the Florida Crime Information Center and the National Crime Information Center.
+Communication and coordination with all area law enforcement agencies are maintained on a 24-hour basis via computer networks, such as the Florida Crime Information Center and the National Crime Information Center

-The University Police Department routinely publishes a Daily Police Activity Report that is available through USF News or upon request.
+The University Police Department routinely publishes a Police Activity Report that is available through USF News or upon request.
+The University Police will make timely reports to the campus community on serious crimes that rerpresent a continuing threat to students and employees and have been reported to campus and local law enforcement agenices.